 Open for research.

-Materials are stored offsite from Texas A&M University, advanced notice is required for access.
+Materials are stored offsite from the Texas A&M University campus in College Station, advanced notice is required for access.

 Conditions governing reproduction

 These materials belong to the Texas State Library and Archives Commission (TSLAC) who retain copyright.

 Scripts of the material

 Acquisition and appraisal elements